mtmazurik/Goober/README.md

-# Introduction RA (Reference Architecture) for a PAT Team Microservice
+# Introduction RA (Reference Architecture) for a Microservice

-Descr: goober is a microservice scaffold, a template, written in C# and ASPNET Core 2 (or higher)
+Descr: goober is a microservice scaffold, a template, written in C# and ASPNET Core 2.1 (or higher)

       "goober" is chosen (which means, "peanut" ), is simply a visible name to provide "high contrast", in the naming conventions in the project.